-Jennifer Ray’s ongoing project In Range is a documentation of objects found at open shooting ranges in the United States - improvised targets that have been abandoned, leaving traces of their previous owners.
-The found objects are manipulated, treated as sculptural material, and photographed on-site in a manner that mimics in-studio photography.
-The choice of targets reveals a pleasure in destruction that Ray finds simultaneously disturbing and understandable.
-Her arrangements draw on the real as well as the implied, connecting the present to the historical trajectory of gun violence in the United States.
-By not photographing the shooters themselves, Ray seeks to look beyond matters of demographics, to the more fundamental reasons for the country’s obsession.
+Jennifer Ray’s ongoing project In Range documents objects–abandoned, improvised targets–found at a shooting range in Wyoming.
+The abandoned items, which Ray sees as traces of their original owner, are treated as sculptural material and photographed with a large format camera at night through the aid of studio lights.
+Ray’s arrangements draw on the real as well as the implied, connecting the present to the historical trajectory of gun violence in the United States.
+By not photographing the shooters themselves, Ray seeks to look for more fundamental reasons for the United States’ obsession with gun culture.
 Interested in how unresolved strains of fear, anger, inequality, and hatred undergird the preoccupation with guns, the artist’s photographs exude tension through the collapsing of aesthetics and implicit violence.

 Image: Jennifer Ray, Bounty (Cantaloupes and bowling ball), 2003.